 She repeated hers.

 This is what I mean when I say I struggled over my dreams.
 I would pray for more in an area, then God would ask me to give me an area of my life and I would say, “Noooooooo!
 My dreaaaaaaam!”
-If I gave God that thing, then what would I use to carry the dream around in?
+If I gave God that thing, then what would I use to get closer to the goal?
 How would I be able to accomplish all that burned in my heart?
 What would I be without that?

 There began a point about a year ago when I just said, “I trust you.”
 At this moment I was able to turn it all over to him.
 I trust you with my life.
 I trust you with my family.
 I trust you with my dreams.
 I trust that my value is in you, not in any gift, title, position, or recognition.
 Then a funny thing happened.
 I began to be filled with more.
 God just needed me to hand over the spoon, the tool that I was holding, so that he could put more in it.
 I had been asking for the jar.
 The jar wasn’t mine to ask for, but God was more than willing to give me all that I needed from the jar.